 To avoid time synchronization problems between an ESXi host and other components in the vSphere network, you can synchronize the time and date of the host to an NTP server.

-Note: You can set an NTP service startup policy to control the start and stop of the NTP service.
+You can set a startup policy to control the start and stop of the NTP service.
 You can also change the NTP service status manually.
-For more information about services, see Change the NTP and PTP Service Status on the Host Manually.
+For more information about services, see Manage the NTP and PTP Service Status on the Host.

 - In the vSphere Client home page, navigate to .